Damon-W-BSU/CS-361-P1/README.md

 TESTING:

-Aside from the included Junit tests, testing was done locally using mainly the toString() methods for DFA and DFAState.
-Running a local main class with a simple DFA was sufficient for the info needed to pass Junit tests.
+Aside from the included Junit tests, testing was done locally using mainly the toString() methods for NFA and NFAState.
+Running a local main class with a simple NFA was sufficient for the info needed to pass Junit tests.

 example tests looked like: